GabrielBueno200/DemoCDCWithRabbitMQAndNetCore/README.md

 Change Data Capture (CDC) serves as a database technique designed to identify and capture changes (insertions, updates, deletions) in data.
 Instead of continuously scanning the entire database, CDC specifically tracks and captures only the data that has undergone changes since the last inspection.
 This approach streamlines the management and replication of updates, reducing the database workload and enhancing overall performance.

 In essence, CDC, particularly when integrated with tools like Debezium, facilitates a streamlined process for monitoring and capturing data changes.
 It enables the synchronization of these changes across different systems without overwhelming the database with unnecessary queries or scans.
+Of course, we use trigger in this state.
+But, CDC is more performatic than trigger.
+The reason is it serves all these operations by reading the transaction log file of the database.

 The demo implementation is a basic data streaming application incorporating Change Data Capture (CDC) principles using [Debezium](https://debezium.io/).
 It utilizes RabbitMQ as message broker to stream changes from a Microsoft SQL Server database.
 To consume these messages, a simple .NET Core consumer app was developed using [MassTransit](https://masstransit.io/).